-Companies in the Financial Group with material market risk exposures have their own Market Risk Policy, Trading Book Policy, or Investment Policy to manage market risk in the trading book.
-The policies must be submitted to the Group Risk Management Committee for review prior to seeking approval from their respective boards.
+Companies in the Financial Group with material market risk exposures have their own Market Risk Policy, Trading Book Policy, or Investment Policy to manage market risk.
+The policies must be submitted to the Risk Management Committee for review prior to seeking approval from their respective boards.
 These policies must be reviewed at least once a year, or when deemed appropriate and/or upon any significant strategic or market change.
-Companies in the Financial Group with material market risk exposure are required to set up an independent market risk management function responsible for measuring, evaluating, controlling, monitoring, and reporting market risk to ensure that market risk is effectively managed to be within the target risk limits.
+Companies in the Financial Group with material market risk exposure are required to have an independent market risk management function responsible for measuring, evaluating, controlling, monitoring, and reporting market risk to ensure that market risk is effectively managed to be within the target risk limits.